rtek1000/Datalogger_2039/Hardware/Wireless Mini Keyboard/readme.md

-Note: The scancodes sent by the keyboard must be the same for all layouts, then the computer converts it to keycode, to correctly match the symbols stamped on the key.
+Note: The scancodes sent by the keyboard must be the same for each key in all layouts, then the computer converts it into a keycode, to correctly match the symbols stamped on the key.

 #### ISO 639-1 standard language codes (for reference)